JSTOR-Labs/plant-humanities/docs/sunflower.md

 ### “Sun, sun, sun, here it comes”

 As this map shows, the native range of _Helianthus_ stretches from British Columbia to southwest Mexico, though the plant has been introduced nearly worldwide.
-Of the two images in Hernández’s _Nova plantarum_, the one adapted from Besler’s _Hortus Eystettensis_ resembles what would become a visual cliché for representing the plant in other contexts.
 <param ve-image iiif region="1078,259,3906,3278"
 url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/images/sunflower_distribution_native_introduced.jpg" title="Distribution of _Helianthus_ native (green) and introduced (purple)">